 Okay, I’m not going to get into that discussion today.
 I made this chili in my well-heated home with walls and floors and windows and “luxury appliances,” but at least I get the concept, right?

-This chili had very little gamey flavor to it.
-I think that’s owed to the amount of spices, the fact that it’s cut with fatty beef and that it cooks low and slow to break down the toughness of the venison.
+This chili had a very little gamey flavor to it.
+I think that’s owed to a number of spices, the fact that it’s cut with fatty beef and that it cooks low and slow to break down the toughness of the venison.
 The original recipe used venison stock for liquid, which I substituted with tomato juice.
 I was unsure of how this could taste like a traditional tomato chili with only 4 cups of crushed tomatoes per 10 pounds of meat, and I think I made the right decision.

 This is also my first no-beans chili.
 Straight up meat, yo.
 The kind of chili you’d put on a hot dog, but soupier and tastier.
 So much flavor.
-It did make quite a lot for John and myself, so I froze two portions that are anxiously awaiting for me to thaw them out and eat them up.
+It did make quite a lot for Rahul and myself, so I froze two portions that are anxiously awaiting for me to thaw them out and eat them up.

 Venison and Beef Chili

-Adapted and shrinked from Afield
+Adapted and shrank from Afield